 Another bit of evidence suggesting that otoconia are not replaced is that VEMP's progressively worsen with age -- as VEMP's are mediated by the saccule, one way to explain this would be to postulate that otoconia are progressively lost over time.
 There are of course many other possible explanations.

-Against this idea (that otoconia are never replaced) is a NASA study by Parker et al, in which Guinea pigs were centrifuged (to pull off their otoconia).
+Supporting this idea (that otoconia are never replaced) is a NASA study by Parker et al, in which Guinea pigs were centrifuged (to pull off their otoconia).
 Some of them were sacrificed acutely and others at 6 months.
-According to this study report (Parker et al, 1968; Parker et al, 1965) otoconia had regrown (in guinea pigs) at 6 months.
+According to this study report (Parker et al, 1968; Parker et al, 1965) otoconia had not regrown (in guinea pigs) at 6 months.
+They wrote "There is no adequate evidence from this series of 12 animals that any particular reparative process occurs to explain the return of the righting reflexes after exposure".
+They speculated that perhaps the gelatinous layer, by itself, could function without the otoconia.
+This seems very unlikely to us.
 It would be interesting to see this study replicated.

 In Benign Paroxysmal Positional Vertigo (BPPV) , a common vertigo condition, dizziness is thought to be due to debris, probably otoconial, which has collected within a part of the inner ear.
 Testing of the utricle has been reported abnormal in BPPV (Hong et al, 2008).